jekyllgrim/Beautiful-Doom/README.md

 *** HOW TO PLAY THE DEVELOPMENT VERSION: ***

-* Click the green "Clone or download" button in the top right part of the page.
+1. Click the green "Clone or download" button in the top right part of the page.
-* Click "Download ZIP".
+2. Click "Download ZIP".
 You do NOT need to unpack the downloaded archive!
-* (Optional) Rename the downloaded .zip to .pk3 to remember that you don't need to unpack it.
+3. (Optional) Rename the downloaded .zip to .pk3 to remember that you don't need to unpack it.
-* Run the archive as you would run any mod; from command line or a bat file in the GZDoom directory: gzdoom.exe -file Beautiful-Doom-master.zip
+4. Run the archive as you would run any mod; from command line or a bat file in the GZDoom directory:

+		gzdoom.exe -file Beautiful-Doom-master.zip

 	Or, if you renamed it:

 		gzdoom.exe -file Beautiful-Doom-master.pk3

-* Enjoy!
+5. Enjoy!

 ** Dev updates log (dd.mm.yyyy) **

+10.03.2019
+- Implemented Modern BFG9000.
+In contrast to classic BFG9000 this can be charged to achieve various levels of power, and secondary rays strike from the projectile, not the player.
+  You can overcharge Modern BFG9000 for a couple of seconds; it does NOT increase the power and simply lets you hold off the shot.
+  Beyond a couple of seconds of overcharge the orb will explode in your face.
+In case of normal shots neither orb nor the rays can hurt the shooter.
+- Modern Rocket Launcher's beeping sound can now be heard from further away.
+- Modern Plasma is now green, like the BFG.
+(Arachnotron Plasma will eventually have a different color when using Modern Guns.)

 02.03.2019
 - New torches with cooler, smoother animations and particle effects